EXPLAINER: Why is the military taking control in Myanmar?

 The constitution also reserves key Cabinet ministries and 25% of the seats in Parliament for the military, a portion that limits the power of a civilian government and rules out amending the charter without military support.

-Some experts expressed puzzlement as to why the military would upset their powerful status quo, but others noted the looming retirement of Senior Gen. Min Aung Hlaing, who has been commander of the armed forces since 2011.
+Some experts expressed puzzlement as to why the military would upset its powerful status quo, but others noted the looming retirement of Senior Gen. Min Aung Hlaing, who has been commander of the armed forces since 2011.

 “There’s internal military politics around that, which is very opaque,” said Kim Jolliffe, a researcher on Myanmar civilian and military relations.
 “This might be reflecting those dynamics and might be somewhat of a coup internally and his way of maintaining power within the military.”

-The military has assigned Vice President Myint Swe, a former military officer, as head of the government for one year.
+The military has assigned Vice President Myint Swe, a former military officer best known by the international community for cracking down on the 2007 monk-led popular protests known overseas as the Saffron Revolution, as head of the government for one year.

+Immediately after he was named president, Myint Swe handed power to the country’s top military commander, Senior Gen. Min Aung Hlaing.

 THE ELECTIONS